Ravi19911992/Springboard-Capstone-2/README.md

 # Dataset
 This data set was used to train a CrowdFlower AI gender predictor.
 This dataset was from a Kaggle competition.
 The dataset contains 20,000 rows, each with a username, a random tweet, account profile and image, location, and even link and sidebar color.

+# Approach
+* Pulling the data from csv files
+* Analyzing and cleaning the data from the text and description columns, and also combining them both and performing analysis by techniques like Lemmatization, Stopwords etc.
+* Creating a BOW(Bag of words) model for Machine learning to be able to understand.
+* Using fastai deep learning library to perform transfer learning and using pretrained models to classify the gender.
+* Also, creating different ML models from scratch to measure how well they perform using metrics like accuracy, confusion matrix.

 # Deliverables
 Associated code, paper, and presentation are included in the associated files.